stanley-gu/qual/proposal.md

 alleviating this condition.

 This study proposes the development of a quantitative systems model, built alongside and informed through *in vitro* experimentation, for elucidating the mechanism behind the ACDC phenotype.
-This model will enable the in-depth investigation of the medial vascular calcification pathway and will be useful for identifying and predicting the efficacy of new therapeutic interventions, which will be confirmed experimentally.
+This model will enable in-depth investigation of the medial vascular calcification pathway, consolidation and validation of the mechanistic understanding of the disease, and identification and prediction of efficacious new therapeutic interventions, which will be confirmed experimentally.
 After establishing a predictive *in silico* model of the biological mechanism behind ACDC, sensitivity and flux balance analysis will be used to identify targets within the pathway for therapy, which will be confirmed in a murine disease model.
+The general approach in building this mechanistic model is iterative and hypothesis driven.
+Experimental results will serve to tune and build confidence in the proposed mechanisms, leading to better understanding of the impact due to CD73-deficiency and potential treatments for the condition.
+While beyond the scope of this proposal, the systems modeling approach introduced here may also prove useful for studying a number of related diseases stemming from defects within biomolecular components upstream and down stream of CD73.

-## Specific Aim 1: **Develop *In Vitro* Model of Arterial Calcification.**
+## Specific Aim 1: **Develop *In Vitro* Platform for Exploring ACDC Pathway.**

+An *in vitro* model .
+Through review of the current literature, several components

 * Culture Vascular Smooth Muscle Cells (VSMCs).
 * Develop assay to check for expression levels of CD73, ENPP1, TNAP, ANKH, and PIT1/2.
 * Develop antibodies for blocking each enzyme, and characterize kinetic parameters

-Alternatives:

-* Try different cell lines
-* Try chemostat?

 ## Specific Aim 2:  **Build Quantitative Systems Model of Medial Arterial
 Calcification.**